bibikalka1/HP_Z440_Z640_Z840_BIOS_mod/README.md

 -Flash the full 16MB modded BIOS from the prior step (backup_mod.bin) to the chip with the clip, just like the first step, only in reverse

--Follow all instructions on ReBar page, the BIOS is modded, skip modding, but all the other details are required : https://github.com/xCuri0/ReBarUEFI
+-Follow all instructions on ReBar page (https://github.com/xCuri0/ReBarUEFI).
+Your BIOS has been modded, skip modding, but all the other details are required.
+When done, do check that ReBar is actually enabled.

+-Good luck!